uiceds/cee-492-project-2025-gasc/cee492_report.typ

   ),
 ) <table-example>

 From the results presented in the above table and by referencing the respective figures (Figure 5 and 6) for each structure, it was apparent that of the three structures, the structures with the least variation year to year had more accurate model predictions than the more erratic years.
 Structure S00370 000+0.5361, both in the upstream and downstream sides, has the most erratic streambed profile year over year.
-The predicted profiles for this structure had the lowest R^2 value, which is supported by the previous statement regarding the erratic streambed elevations.
+The predicted profiles for this structure had the lowest $R^2$ value, which is supported by the previous statement regarding the erratic streambed elevations.
 #v(0.3em)
-While the R^2 value differed per structure, something that remained relatively consistent was the RMSE for all observations made.
+While the $R^2$ value differed per structure, something that remained relatively consistent was the RMSE for all observations made.
 The column in table 6 is reported in feet and represents the magnitude of inaccuracy between the predicted and actual profile at any given point.

 = Discussion

 == Hypothesis Assessment

-The team's initial hypothesis was that analyzing historical stream bed profile data using data science methodologies could reveal detectable patterns and key indicators related to scour behavior at specific bridge locations, provided that the necessary data was collected.
+The initial hypothesis posited that analyzing historical streambed profile data using data science methodologies could reveal detectable patterns and key indicators related to scour behavior.
 The study's findings partially support this hypothesis.
-The application of SVD with Ridge Regularization allowed the model to effectively decompose complex riverbed profiles into dominant behaviors, enabling the prediction of general channel evolution.
-The model demonstrated reasonable accuracy, with R^2 values ranging from 0.55 to 0.90 across different structures and sides, indicating that it could capture significant trends in the data.
-However, the model's limitations in capturing abrupt, localized features such as deep scour holes or steep bank transitions suggest that while patterns can be detected, they may not fully encompass all aspects of scour behavior.
-The variability in R^2 values across structures further indicates that the model's effectiveness remains largely variable.
-Overall, while the study confirms that data science methodologies can uncover meaningful insights into scour behavior, it also highlights the need for further refinement and integration of additional data sources to enhance predictive capabilities.
+The application of SVD combined with Ridge Regularization effectively decomposed complex riverbed profiles into dominant behaviors, enabling the prediction of general channel evolution.
+The model demonstrated reasonable accuracy, with $R^2$ values ranging from 0.55 to 0.90 across different structures, indicating a capability to capture significant morphological trends.
+However, limitations in resolving abrupt, localized features—such as deep scour holes or steep bank transitions—suggest that current predictive capabilities do not yet encompass all aspects of scour phenomenology.
+Furthermore, the variance in $R^2$ values across structures highlights the heterogeneity of model performance.
+Ultimately, while this study confirms that data science methodologies can uncover meaningful insights into scour behavior, it emphasizes the necessity for further refinement and the integration of exogenous data sources to enhance predictive fidelity.

 == Future Efforts

 === More Advanced Modeling Strategies

-The research team recognizes that while the current model provides valuable insights, there are shortcomings and several avenues for future enhancement.
-One potential direction is to explore non-linear modeling techniques disussed in class, such as neural networks, which may better capture complex interactions within the data.
-Additionally, incorporating temporal dynamics through time-series analysis could improve the model's ability to predict future scour events based on historical trends.
+While the current model yields significant insights into streambed morphology, specific limitations highlight opportunities for further refinement.
+Future research should investigate non-linear modeling techniques, particularly Neural Networks, to resolve complex, high-order interactions within the data that linear models may overlook.
+Additionally, the integration of explicit temporal dynamics via advanced time-series analysis would likely enhance the model's capacity to forecast future scour events based on historical morphological trends.

 #v(0.3em)